 How to Level Uneven Lawn Without Killing Grass

 No matter how much effort you put in to make your lawn even, some areas can become uneven over time—most likely due to ground settling, water logging, and heavy foot traffic.
-Other factors such as roots, pests, and animals can also disturb your lawn's surface.
+Other factors, such as roots, pests, and animals, can also disturb your lawn's surface.

-What Causes An Uneven Lawn?
+What Causes An Uneven Yard?

 Soil Settling